dusk-network/docs-public/src/content/docs/developer/integrations/exchanges.md

 - There is full support for **KYC**, transaction monitoring, and reporting requirements without any legal or technical barriers.

 :::note[Important]
-It is important to note that exchanges **only** need to support the Moonlight transaction model.
+Exchanges **only** need to support the Moonlight transaction model.
 :::

 ### Compliance in Phoenix (shielded)